|

 In order to establish a reliable USB

-communication, always connect the TinyBDM to your PC's USB port first
+communication, always connect the TinyBDM to your PC's USB port first before

-the AsmIDE may hang up and you need to re-establish USB communication again.
+hang up and you need to re-establish USB communication again.

-As long as you keep the TinyBDM
+As long as you keep the TinyBDM connected

-connected to your PC's USB port, disconnecting the TinyBDM from
+to your PC's USB port, disconnecting the TinyBDM from your target board will

-your target board will not lose USB communication.
+not lose USB communication.

-In case the AsmIDE hangs up,
+In case the AsmIDE hangs up, you

-re-established.
 After cycling the USB connection you can invoke the AsmIDE again and it may

 restore the USB communication.
-If this does not work, you need to restart
+If this does not work, you need to

-your PC, but in order to avoid this, always close the AsmIDE before
+restart your PC, but in order to avoid this, always close the AsmIDE before

 unplugging the USB cable.